-Pennsylvania defamation law adheres to federal standards; however, the Keystone State’s statutes feature a few unique variables.
+Pennsylvania defamation laws adhere to federal standards.
+However, the Keystone State’s statutes feature a few unique variables.

 Pennsylvania Defamation Law: Private and Public Figures

 Believe it or not, different standards apply for public and private figures.

 In Pennsylvania, the following categories fall under the public figure umbrella: